Cadillac Williams

+Early life

+Carnell Lamar Williams was born on April 21, 1982, in Gadsden, Alabama.
+He attended Etowah High School in Attalla, Alabama.

 College career

-Williams attended Auburn University after graduating from Etowah High School in Attalla, Alabama.
+Williams attended Auburn University after graduating from Etowah High.
 He got the nickname "Cadillac" from a TV sportscaster in Alabama for the style and the way he ran – he was a notch above everyone on the field, and the name stuck.
 He began the 2001 season as a true freshman and the #3 running back on the depth chart.
 In the eighth game of the season he had a break-out game against the University of Arkansas and showed his outstanding talent and versatility as a running back.
 After amassing 177 yards in a 42–17 loss to Arkansas, Williams was promoted to starting running back.
 In the next game, the annual Deep South's Oldest Rivalry contest against the University of Georgia, he led Auburn to a 24–17 victory as he amassed 167 yards on a then Auburn record 41 carries, caught four passes for 71 yards and scored two touchdowns, one of which was the game winner.
 (That record stood until Tre Mason had 46 carries and 304 yards against Missouri in the 2013 SEC Championship Game.)
 Williams was injured early in the bitter in-state rivalry game against the University of Alabama (also known as the Iron Bowl) with a broken collar bone and had to sit out the rest of the season.
 In his freshman season, Williams played in nine games and finished with 614 yards on 120 carries (5.1 avg.) and six touchdowns.

 The 2002 season started out as a promising season for Williams.
 Unfortunately, it also ended prematurely for him when he broke his lower left fibula against Florida and missed the last six games of the season.
 He amassed 745 yards on 141 attempts (5.3 avg.) and 10 touchdowns in only seven games prior to the injury.

 In 2003, Williams was told that he would share the load at the running back position with Ronnie Brown.
 Brown had completed a stellar season the previous year after picking up the starting role when Williams went down with a broken ankle.
 However, Brown pulled a hamstring early on in the year and sat out most of the rest of the season, leaving Williams as the sole starting running back.
 Williams went on to have a sensational season setting an Auburn single-season record with 17 touchdowns, and gaining a career-high 1,307 yards on 241 attempts (5.4 avg.).
 The 2003 season was an important season for Williams because it showed that he could stay healthy and excel on the field on his own.
 His highlight of the season was breaking an 80-yard touchdown run on the first play of scrimmage against Alabama.